bugmup/ETO5513_A2/README.md

 ## Project Description

-This project examines the risks associated with the Australian Government's Higher Education Loan Program (HELP).
+This project examines the total value, growth, demographic distribution and risks associated with the Australian Government's Higher Education Loan Program (HELP) over the period 2005-2022.

 ## Data